Razer Phone 2 hands-on review — Holding its own against Apple’s best

 The camera isn’t quite as good as what Apple offers

 Razer officials acknowledged they needed to work on their camera quality.
 The new phone has a different camera, in response to feedback from fans who weren’t entirely pleased with the first one.
-Even so, the Razor Phone 2’s rear-facing camera doesn’t shoot pictures as well as the iPhone XS Max.
+Even so, the Razer Phone 2’s rear-facing camera doesn’t shoot pictures as well as the iPhone XS Max.

 In far away pictures, like the one above, it’s hard to tell any difference.
 But with close-ups of people, I felt that the iPhone camera took superior pictures.

-Razer switched from Samsung to Sony IMX sensors got get better light sensitivity, low noise, and high-contrast images.
+Razer switched from Samsung to Sony IMX sensors got get better light sensitivity, lower noise, and high-contrast images.
 The autofocus and white balance are more refined, resulting in better overall image quality.
 It has optical image stabilization and a better optical architecture.
 It also performs better with HDR, pulling details out of both well-lit and shadowy parts of the same image.

 This device has a different placement for the back-facing 12-megapixel wide-angle dual cameras, which are in the center of the phone instead of the top.
 The changes in the camera required more space, necessitating the new placement for the camera.
 Each of the two cameras on the back are further apart, giving the cameras better depth perception.
-The rear cameras also have a 12 megapixel telephoto

-lens with 2x zoom.
+The rear cameras also have a 12 megapixel telephoto lens with 2x zoom.
 The front-facing camera is 8 megapixels and it supports full HD livestreaming.

 While it all adds up to an improvement, I think that Apple can still beat Razer here.